RubixML/ML/README.md

 ```

 ### Lambda Function
 Run a stateless lambda function (*anonymous* function) over the sample matrix.
-The lambda function receives the sample matrix (and labels if applicable) as an argument and should return the transformed sample matrix and labels in a [tuple](#what-is-a-tuple).
+The lambda function receives the sample matrix (and labels if applicable) as an argument and should return the transformed sample matrix and labels in a [2-tuple](#what-is-a-tuple).

 ##### Categorical | Continuous